RyanJarv/ryanjarv.github.io/_posts/2025-01-07-unauthenticated-role-scanning.md

 Just a quick blog post here, recently I've been trying to open-source some of my projects.
 One of these was the GoLang tool [roles](https://github.com/RyanJarv/roles/blob/main/README.md) for unauthenticated role scanning.

+If you're not familiar with this technique you can read up on it on [hackingthe.cloud](https://hackingthe.cloud/aws/enumeration/enum_iam_user_role/).
+But in short, it was first described by Daniel Grzelak in 2016 and is pretty much what it sounds like, an unauthenticated enumeration of IAM Principals.
+You can't view any details about the role, but it allows you to test if a given principal exists or not in a specific account.
+This doesn't sound like much, but can reveal interesting details about software used by a particular target or even indicate the presence of a possible vulnerability leading to unauthenticated access to the AWS Account, something I'll cover in depth in a future blog post.

 The other well-known tool for scanning unauthenticated principals was [quiet-riot](https://github.com/righteousgambit/quiet-riot) which was able to achieve 1,170 reqs/sec.
 Despite achieving this throughput, it is written in Python, which despite its simplicity tends to be difficult to code high-performance code in.
 This got me